snowch/movie-recommender-demo/README.md

 ## Overview

 This project walks through how you can create recommendations using Apache Spark machine learning.
 There are a number of jupyter notebooks that you can run on IBM Data Science Experience, and there a live demo of a movie recommendation web application you can interact with.
-The demo also uses IBM MEessage Hub (kafka) to push application events to topic where they are consumed by a spark streaming job running on IBM BigInsights (hadoop).
+The demo also uses IBM Message Hub (kafka) to push application events to topic where they are consumed by a spark streaming job running on IBM BigInsights (hadoop).

 ## Quick start